Argentina: North-West

 Flights before and after the tour start/end, visa, travel insurance, tips to tour leaders, laundry, drinks, and other items of a personal nature.

 Day 1: The tour starts this morning at Cordoba International Airport (COR), from where we will transfer east to Laguna Mar Chiquita.
-Prime targets include the breeding-endemic Dinelli’s Doradito, South American Painted Snipe, Dot-winged Crake (here a common but typically hard-to-see bird!), plus numerous other interesting species like White-fronted Woodpecker, Lark-like Brushrunner, Scimitar-billed Woodcreeper, Freckle-breasted Thornbird, Sharp-billed Canastero, Chaco Sparrow, White-tipped Plantcutter, and Great Pampa Finch, among others.
-The lake also hosts huge numbers of flamingos, Chilean being the most numerous, but there often are a few Andean and James’s Flamingo floating around too.
+Prime targets include the breeding-endemic Dinelli’s Doradito, South American Painted Snipe, Dot-winged Crake, plus numerous other interesting species like White-fronted Woodpecker, Scimitar-billed Woodcreeper, Chaco Earthcreeper, Freckle-breasted Thornbird, Olive-crowned Crescentchest, White-tipped Plantcutter, White Monjita, Red-crested Cardinal, Chaco Sparrow, Great Pampa Finch, Corrondera Pipit, amongst others.
+The lake also hosts huge numbers of Chilean Flamingo (occasionally a few of the other two species are floating around too), plus we will aim to find Ringed Teal and Rosy-billed Pochard.
 Night at Miramar.

-Day 2: This morning, we’ll have a second chance at the Laguna Mar Chiquita specialties before moving west to Icho Cruz for an overnight stay.
+Day 2: We’ll have a second chance at the Laguna Mar Chiquita specialties today before moving west to Icho Cruz for overnight.

 Day 4: We will have this morning to look for the rare woodpecker again before moving north towards Salinas Grandes for an overnight stay.
 Salinas Grandes are the third-largest salt flats in the world and home to Salinas Monjita, almost exclusively restricted to these saltpans!
-The dry Chaco surrounding these flats hosts the unique Spot-winged Falconet, Brushland Tinamou, Chaco Puffbird, Scimitar-billed Woodcreeper, fantastic Crested Gallitos, Crested Hornero, Lesser Shrike-Tyrant, the declining Black-crested Finch, and many more.
+Dry chaco thornscrub surrounding these flats host the near-endemic Spot-winged Falconet, along with Brushland Tinamou, Chaco Puffbird, Lark-like Brushrunner, Crested Hornero, Short-billed Canastero, Lesser Shrike-Tyrant, White-banded Mockingbird, Ringed Warbling Finch, the declining Black-crested Finch, and many more.
 It’s a very birdy site and we’ll have an afternoon and next morning to enjoy the avian diversity of this unique region!
 Night at Salinas Grandes.

 Day 5: After a morning birding in the Salinas, we will drive to Tafí del Valle for a two-night stay.
-Some initial exploration might well reward us with the Yungas endemic Rufous-throated Dipper or the endemic Yellow-striped Brushfinch.
+Some initial exploration might well reward us with the rare Yungas endemic Rufous-throated Dipper or the more straightforward Yellow-striped Brushfinch, our two main targets in this forest.
 Night in Tafí del Valle.

 Day 7: After some final birding in the Tafí del Valle area, we will make our way towards the scenic Calchaquíes valleys, and more specifically, Amaicha del Valle and Cafayate.
 We will now have entered the Monte, a strip of very dry inter-Andean desert entirely restricted to Argentina.
-Here, we’ll have our first chances to find several endemics like Sandy Gallito, White-throated Cacholote, Black-crowned Monjita, Monte Yellow Finch, and many other regional specialties.
-Some Chaco birds also occur in these dry habitats, and this is our first opportunity to come across the tricky Black-legged Seriema!
-We will be passing through some absolutely breathtaking scenery, with the screams of Burrowing Parrots as background ambience as we continue to Cafayate looking for the endemic Steinbach’s Canastero, Chaco Earthcreeper, Tufted Tit-Spinetail and more on the way.
-We will go owling tonight and hope to find the near-endemic Chaco Owl plus more widespread species like Tropical Screech Owl and Band-winged Nightjar.
+Here, we’ll have our first chances to find several endemics like Sandy Gallito, White-throated Cacholote, Steinbach's Canastero, Black-crowned Monjita, Monte Yellow Finch, and many other regional specialties.
+Some Chaco birds also occur in these dry habitats, and this is one of our best oportunities to come across the tricky Black-legged Seriema!
+We will be passing through some absolutely breathtaking scenery, with the screams of Burrowing Parrots as background ambience as we continue to Cafayate looking for Tufted Tit-Spinetail and Patagonian Mockingbird on the way.
+We will go owling tonight and hope to find the near-endemic Chaco Owl.
 Night in Cafayate.

-Day 10: Today, we’ll spend most of our time birding the Yungas forest at Parque Provincial Potrero De Yala.
-Prime targets in the region will mostly be Yungas endemics like the endangered Red-faced Guan, Rothschild’s Swift, Tucuman Parrot, Spot-breasted Thornbird, Slaty Elaenia, Plumbeous Tyrant, White-browed Brushfinch, Rusty-browed Warbling Finch, Moss-backed Sparrow, and Fulvous-headed Brushfinch.
-We will need luck to find a Black-and-chestnut Eagle, here at the southernmost limit of its range, and we will have a second chance at finding the sought-after Rufous-throated Dipper, should we have missed it previously.
+Day 15 Today, we’ll spend most of our time birding the Yungas forest at Parque Provincial Potrero De Yala.
+Prime targets in the region will mostly be Yungas endemics like the threatened Red-faced Guan, Slender-tailed Woodstar, Yungas Dove, Rothschild’s Swift, Spot-breasted Thornbird, Rufous-capped Antshrike, Slaty Elaenia, Sclater's Tyrannulet, Plumbeous Black-Tyrant, Rusty-browed Warbling Finch, Fulvous-headed Brushfinch, Rust-and-yellow Tanager, and Andean Slaty Thrush.
+This is the best site to find the sought-after Rufous-throated Dipper, should we have missed it previously.
 Night near San Salvador de Jujuy.

-Day 12: This morning, we will make our way towards the impressive Abra de Lizoite at 4540m elevation, where the restricted Red-backed Sierra Finch is common.
-Then, a bit lower down, we will visit a boggy area to look for the superb Diademed Sandpiper-Plover!
-If road conditions allow, we will make it all the way to Santa Victoria, looking for the rare Boulder Finch, Scribble-tailed Canastero, Tawny Tit-Spinetail, or maybe even some bonus birds like Bolivian Warbling Finch and Bolivian Earthcreeper!
-Night in Yavi.
+Day 16: We will be leaving the Yungas behind early this morning, stopping a few few altiplano lakes where we have our first chances at James's Flamingo, Andean Flamingo, Giant Coot, Puna Teal, Puna Ibis, Andean Avocet, and more.
+After switching to 4WD vehicles and searching for specialties like Puna Yellow Finch, Bright-rumped Yellow Finch, and Citron-headed Yellow Finch, we will make our way towards the impressive Abra de Lizoite at 4540m elevation where the restricted-range Red-backed Sierra Finch is common and we have another chance to see Boulder Finch.
+A bit lower down, we will visit a boggy area to look for the superb Diademed Sandpiper-Plover!
+If we succeed quickly and road conditions allow, we aim to make it all the way to Santa Victoria looking Tawny Tit-Spinetail, Bolivian Warbling Finch and Bolivian Earthcreeper.
+Night in La Quiaca.

 Day 18: Some final birding this morning before driving to Salta, where the tour ends this afternoon at Salta International Airport (SLA).